hanscappelle/video-license-plate-recognition/README.txt

   skipFrames
   resHorizontal
   resVertical
+  outputCsvPath
+  confidenceLimit

 options:
   -h, --help     show this help message and exit
 ```

-Example for no frame skipping with 1280x960 resolution (resampled to)
+Example for no frame skipping with 1280x960 resolution (resampled to) and output text if confidence above 0.3

 ```
-python3.11 main.py input.mp4 output2.mp4 1 1280 960
+python3.11 main.py input.mp4 output2.mp4 1 1280 960 output.csv 0.3
 ```

 When using with no args you'll have to make sure path is found and so on